 The Sony a7riii & What's In My Bag

-My camera bag has changed a lot over the years but one thing has remained consistent- it's chock full of Sony.
-Multiple Sony cameras, an array of Sony lenses, a fan letter to Sony that I haven't mailed yet... even my bag is Sony and it's neon orange inside because Sony is never boring.
+My camera bag has changed a lot over the last 10+ years but one thing has remained consistent- it's chock full of Sony.
+Multiple Sony cameras, an array of Sony lenses, a fan letter to Sony that I haven't mailed yet...

 Hi, I'm the greatest thing ever.